 We will continue to do our part

 We are a leader in financing environmentally beneficial opportunities.
 We have dedicated teams that focus on clean technology, including renewable energy, energy storage and efficiency, water, municipal and corporate “green” bonds, sustainable agriculture, alternative transportation, and more.
-Since establishing environmental commitments in 2005, we have provided more than $67 billion in environmental finance.
-In 2015, renewable energy projects, owned in whole or in part by Wells Fargo, generated 10% of U.S. renewable energy.
+We established environmental commitments in 2005.
+In 2016, projects owned in whole or in part by Wells Fargo generated 8.1% of wind and solar photovoltaic energy produced in the U.S.

 We are managing carbon risks in our lending and operations.
 We continually assess risks in our loan portfolios including modeling the effect of a carbon price on our power and utilities industry customers.
 In 2008, we adopted the Carbon Principles for assessing risks associated with financing new electric power projects in the U.S. We became a member of the Advisory Group for the World Resources Institute/United Nations Environment Program for Financial Institutions Greenhouse Gas Sector Guidance in 2013, to support the development of an internationally harmonized greenhouse gas standard for financial intermediaries which measures, reports, and tracks company performance.
 And most recently, we invested in emergency response vehicles to aid customers and communities that experience more frequent weather-related events, such as floods, fires, and other disasters.